 Marylou Whitney: Saratoga Philanthropist & Socialite

-Since the 1950s when she first started visiting the Cady Hill estate of Cornelius V. Whitney (her late husband), Marylou Whitney has been an influential philanthropist in Saratoga Springs, NY.
+Since the 1950s when she first started visiting the Cady Hill estate of Cornelius V. Whitney (her late husband), Marylou Whitney was an influential philanthropist in Saratoga Springs, NY.

-Now dubbed the "Queen of Saratoga," Whitney has contributed a lot of time and resources to help make Saratoga the charming city it is today.
+Dubbed the "Queen of Saratoga," Whitney contributed a lot of time and resources to help make Saratoga the charming city it is today.